mananvernekar07/Java-Programming/README.md

 # 2. Sum of three numbers
 this program shows how Integer data variable can be used to store values and calculate the Sum of Integer Numbers

+# 3. Literals
+this program shows how literals of different data types hold different values